Naoíse Mac Sweeney

-Naoíse Mac Sweeney is a classical archaeologist and ancient historian.
+Naoíse Mac Sweeney is a British archaeologist, historian, writer, and academic.
 Since 2020 she has been Professor of Classical Archaeology in the Institute of Classical Archaeology at the University of Vienna.

 Early life and education

-Mac Sweeney was born to Chinese and Irish parents in London.
+Mac Sweeney was born in 1982 to Chinese and Irish parents in London.
 She studied for an undergraduate degree in Classics at the University of Cambridge, followed by a Master's at UCL in Ancient History.
-She completed a PhD at Cambridge in 2007 with a thesis entitled "Community Identity in Protohistoric Western Anatolia".
+She completed a PhD at Cambridge in 2007 with a thesis titled "Community Identity in Protohistoric Western Anatolia".

 Career

 Following her PhD she spent time in policy research working on conflict and international development.
 From 2008 she held a Junior Research Fellowship in the Faculty of Classics and Fitzwilliam College at the University of Cambridge.
 In 2011 she joined the University of Leicester as a Lecturer in Ancient History and Classical Archaeology.
 In 2020 she was promoted to Professor of Ancient History at Leicester, before being appointed later the same year as a Professor of Classical Archaeology at the University of Vienna.

 Her research focusses on aspects of cultural interaction and identity, with a focus on the ancient Greek world and Anatolia from the Iron Age to the Classical period.
 Her 2018 book Troy: Myth, City, Icon explores the mythic, the archaeological, and cultural significance of Troy.
 It was short-listed for the 2019 PROSE awards in the category Archaeology & Ancient History.
-In 2020 Mac Sweeney received an ERC Consolidator Grant for the project MIGMAG – Migration and the Making of the Ancient Greek World.
+In 2020 Mac Sweeney received an ERC Consolidator Grant for the project Migration and the Making of the Ancient Greek World.

 She was awarded a Philip Leverhulme Prize in 2015.
 In 2017, she held a visiting Research Fellowship at Harvard's Center for Hellenic Studies.
 Mac Sweeney co-ordinates the international network 'Claiming the Classical', exploring the use of classical antiquity within contemporary political rhetoric.
-Since 2019 she is the academic editor of Anatolian Studies, the Journal of the British Institute at Ankara, and serves as a judge for the Runciman Award.
+Since 2019 she is the academic editor of Anatolian Studies, the Journal of the British Institute at Ankara, and served as a judge for the Runciman Award.
 She appeared as a presenter on the BBC TV series Digging for Britain in 2019.